 Consequences: Suspension is required in accordance with Education Code.
 A parent/guardian conference will be made for each violation.
 In addition:

 First Offense: One or more of the following shall occur:

 - 3-5 day suspension

 - Exclusion from school activities

-- Intervention program
+- Behavior intervention/support

 - Police involvement

 - Recommendation for expulsion

 Second Offense: One or more of the following shall occur: